pisymbol314/postgresql-clip/README.md

 TMPDIR=/home/ubuntu python3 -m pip install -r requirements.txt --no-cache-dir
 ```

+> [!Note]
+>
-> Note: Change TMPDIR to a different directory with enough size if you are using any other OS.
+> Change TMPDIR to a different directory with enough size if you are using any other OS.

-> **Note** Sometimes we've seen the Python `clip.load` function fail to download the CLIP model, presumably due to the source server being busy.
+> Sometimes we've seen the Python `clip.load` function fail to download the CLIP model, presumably due to the source server being busy.
 The code here will use a local copy of the model if it's available.
 To make that local copy:
+>
 > ```shell
 > mkdir models
 >